department-of-veterans-affairs/va.gov-team/teams/vsp/teams/operations/onboarding.md

 ## Is there anything else I should know?

-- docs in [DevOps documentation](https://github.com/department-of-veterans-affairs/devops/tree/master/docs) a good next step
+- docs in [DevOps documentation](https://github.com/department-of-veterans-affairs/devops/tree/master/docs) a good next step.
-- Docs in the entire `Work Practices` directory in the va.gov-team repo are good to peruse, but in particular [Engineering Onboarding](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/engineering/backend/engineeringonboarding.md) is really useful with links to more content around workflow
+- Docs in the entire `Work Practices` directory in the va.gov-team repo are good to peruse, but in particular [Engineering Onboarding](https://depo-platform-documentation.scrollhelp.site/developer-docs/Onboarding.1887240280.html) is really useful with links to more content around workflow.